The Green Loop

 As part of the Green Loop project, the Wayfinding Project will help make it easier for pedestrians and cyclists to navigate and move around the town.
 The Wayfinding Project will be installing signage, landmarks and public realm enhancements to help navigate your way around the loop.

-East Hampshire District Council is working with Urban Place Lab and Hampshire County Council to develop this further.
+East Hampshire District Council is working with Urban Place Lab and Hampshire County Council with the support of Whitehill Town Council to develop this further.